-- It is a non-refundable, one-time donation and hopefully one you feel is going toward a worthy cause.
+It is a non-refundable, one-time donation, and hopefully, one you feel is going toward a worthy cause.

 Is there a maximum time I can stay on board?

-After I submit my application
+After I submit my application:

-Has my application been received?
+Has my request been received?

 What happens after my application is received?